tsuru/tsuru/docs/installing/using-tsuru-installer.rst

 Examples
 ========

-This section cover some examples to show some of the capabilities of the installer.
+This section covers some examples to show some of the capabilities of the installer.

 Multi-host provisioning and installation on AWS
 -----------------------------------------------

 The following configuration will provision 3 virtual machines on AWS to run tsuru core components and other 3 machines to host tsuru applications.
-Additionaly, it will use an external mongoDB instead of installing it.
+Additionally, it will use an external mongoDB instead of installing it.

 .. highlight:: yaml